tuckervbos/insight-reflective-journaling-app/README.md

 6. Explore Additional Insights (Optional):
    • If desired, you can incorporate charts or filters to group entries by sentiment, goals, or tags, offering deeper psychological or behavioral insights.

-7. Enjoy Fluid UI: Observe wave-like transitions and minimal design for a calming journaling experience.
+7. Enjoy Fluid UI: Observe smooth transitions and minimal design for a calming journaling experience.

 8. Track Weather/Moon: Let the server or client fetch weather/moon data and store them in each entry for historical tracking.